BitcoinDesign/Guide/guide/multiple-wallets.md

    layout = "float-right-desktop -background -shadow"
 %}

-Settings are ideally organized into application-wide settings and wallet-specific settings.
+Settings are organized into application-wide settings and wallet-specific settings.

 A user may choose different security options across wallets, for example, to reduce friction for small lightning payments, and better security for wallets that store larger amounts.

 </div>

+## Archival

+Based on the principle of [progressive security]({{ '/guide/getting-started/principles/#security' | relative_url }}), the [upgradeable wallet reference design]({{ '/guide/upgradeable-wallet/' | relative_url }}) presents an application in which users can move from one security model to another.

+An example is a switch from a single-key to a multi-key wallet, because the users funds have increased in value.
+By necessity, this requires a new wallet to be created and funds moved over.
+This, and other scenarios, may result in users having multiple older wallets that they no longer actively use.
+But, they may still want to keep an eye on those wallets in case an unexpected payment arrives.

+This introduces the need for a wallet archive.
+Wallets in this archive are tucked away and generally not accessible in the primary user flows.
+However, the application still looks for incoming transactions and notifies the user accordingly.

+{% include image-gallery.html pages = page.images_archive %}

+## Alternate approaches

+#### Card-based wallet visualization

+A card format sometimes chosen to give wallets a unique look that helps users recognize what it is they are looking at.
+Some applications also let users customize the appearance, which helps with recognition even more.
+Regardless of that, it is also recommended to communicate primary properties, like the layer and wallet type (single-key, multi-key, view-only…).

+{% include image-gallery.html pages = page.images_visuals %}

-## On wallet accounts
+#### On wallet accounts

-Different applications use the terms wallet and account to refer to different things.
+Different applications use the terms wallet and account to refer to different things (see the [glossary wallet page]({{ '/guide/glossary/wallet/' | relative_url }})).
 A specific meaning to be aware of, and decide whether to support, is that of account path levels in hierarchical deterministic wallets (see [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#user-content-Account)).

 To put it simply, multiple separate wallets can be derived from the same recovery phrase, by choosing a different account number.
 This feature may be helpful to explicitly separate funds meant for different purposes.